Judge and Ohtani light up the first inning with historic homers in Yankees-Dodgers rematch

 It’s the first time reigning MVPs homered in the first inning of a game.
 Barry Bonds of San Francisco and Miguel Tejada of Oakland were the first reigning MVPs to homer in the same game, including the World Series, on June 30, 2002.

+Ohtani led off the sixth with a solo shot to right-center, scurrying back to step on first base after missing it.

+The long balls extended Ohtani's major league-lead to 22.
+He tied the Dodgers record for most in a month with 15.

-The Japanese superstar has hit four homers in his last five games, with all four coming on the first or second pitch.
+The Japanese superstar has hit five homers in his last five games, with four coming on the first or second pitch.

 The Yankees reclaimed the lead on Austin Wells' homer leading off the second.
 Trent Grisham added a two-run shot that made it 4-1.